Chapter 4: Business & Administration04:59:00 U.S.A. Patriot Act Policy

 - Northeast State personnel who are approached by an agency requesting to obtain information under The Patriot Act should immediately refer the agency’s representative to the Chief of Police without furnishing any information.

 - The Chief of Police shall immediately consult with appropriate campus personnel and forward a copy of the search warrant, subpoena, or other document presented to the Tennessee Board of Regents office of General Counsel.
-The Chief of Police shall request a review of the document’s legal sufficiency.
-He/She shall also request a written response from General Counsel regarding legal advice and support.
+The Chief of Police shall request a review of the document’s legal sufficiency. they shall also request a written response from General Counsel regarding legal advice and support.

 Should the agent requesting information present a document, such as a search warrant, which is immediately executable, the Chief of Police shall proceed with the execution of document and contact the office of General Counsel as soon as possible.